How to Apply

 - ECFMG certificate (for international medical graduates, including U.S. applicants attending medical schools outside of the U.S.)

-An in-person personal interview is required as part of the application process.
+Due to COVID-19, we will be conducting our interviews virtually.
+An interview is required as part of the application process.
 All applications are reviewed and each one is evaluated and considered for interview on a case-by-case basis.
 Invitations are emailed to selected applicants in early October on a continual basis until all interview slots are full.
-All interviews are by invitation only and are conducted on select Mondays, Wednesdays, and Saturdays usually from November to mid December.
+All interviews are by invitation only and are conducted on select Mondays usually from November to mid-December.

 Resident benefits, stipends and wellness

-Visit our Programs and Benefits section to learn about benefits, stipends, insurance and assistance programs available to Dartmouth-Hitchcock residents and fellows.
+Visit our Benefits section to learn about benefits, stipends, insurance and assistance programs available to Dartmouth-Hitchcock residents and fellows.

 Life in the Upper Valley